noracharles: (Default)

 The Danish Council for Safer Traffic are running a campaign to "drive while you drive".
 Tired old memes become fresh again in translation!

-[personal profile] skuf and [personal profile] calvinahobbes have reinflamed my passion for cheesecake by baking a wonderfully delicious snickers cake for our meet up.
+[personal profile] blnchflr and [personal profile] calvinahobbes have reinflamed my passion for cheesecake by baking a wonderfully delicious snickers cake for our meet up.
 I've been experimenting with different cheeses ever since.
 Made a good one, except for sligtly too much vanilla.
 Made a too flan-y one with cottage cheese.
 Made a very good one with chocolate cream cheese, but I had used up the sturdy paper cups and the flimsy ones I had left over collapsed and poured chocolate cheese cake all over my oven.
 (It seemed more sensible to experiment with small batches in cupcake cups.)

-[personal profile] lysa_natt was a pleasure to get to know, and it was amusing to learn we had more people in common than we knew.
+[personal profile] lysanatt was a pleasure to get to know, and it was amusing to learn we had more people in common than we knew.

 [personal profile] oneiriad inspired me with her new job, and I used her as an example of a successful networker at work.
 Everyone was suitably impressed.